De Anza College Massage Therapy Program vs. Private Massage Schools

 Intro to Massage at De Anza College with Dr. Nhon Lam

 The first semester I took intro to massage with Dr. Nhon Lam who has a chiropractic business as well as teaching massage fundamentals and intermediate massage at De Anza.
 The intro to massage class had about 28 students, more than twice the number as I had in the McKinnon classes.
 Many of the students were not there to prepare for a career in massage but just needed a Phys Ed requirement and signed up for massage thinking it will be an easy A.

 We sat at desks for the lecture portion of the class with anatomy and physiology and moved the desks out to the porch and moved in tables from a storage closet each 2.5-hour class which met twice a week.
 We had written tests and practical exams showing that we knew technique and could find anatomical landmarks on the body.
 The people seeking an easy A were a little disappointed with all the studying they had to do.

 Feeling Safe at De Anza Massage Program

-Since it is a state-funded community college everyone was required to get fingerprinted for a background check by the third week of class to keep sex offenders from posing as massage students and preying us.
+Since it is a state-funded community college, everyone was required to get fingerprinted for a background check by the third week of class to keep sex offenders from posing as massage students and preying us.
 This had been implemented after some trouble in the past with sex offenders trying to take the class.
-It is an understandable precaution with such large classes and the whole student body being welcome to take the intro class.
+It is a reasonable precaution with such large classes and the whole student body being welcome to take the intro class.